Ethernet

 Note

-If dhcpcd is activate on the system, for example, the board is configured as an wireless router, configure static IP of eth0 in /etc/dhcpcd.conf.
+If you have activated dhcpcd on the system (for example, when configuring the board as a wireless router), configure the static IP for end0 in /etc/dhcpcd.conf.
 Please run systemctl restart dhcpcd after new configuration has been applied.

 static ip_address = 192.168.0.1/24